Sensor technologies and measuring principles

 Zirconium Dioxide (ZD)

-This measuring principle with an electrochemical oxygen pump cell made of zirconium dioxide is used for oxygen measurement.
-At high temperatures (> 650 °C), zirconium dioxide behaves like an electrolyte for oxygen, which transports oxygen ions and generates measurable current in case of a partial pressure difference between the two sides of the membrane.
+This measuring principle uses an electrochemical oxygen pump cell made of zirconium dioxide for oxygen measurement.
+At high temperatures (> 650 °C), zirconium dioxide behaves like an electrolyte for oxygen, which transports oxygen ions and generates a detectable current in case of a partial pressure difference between the two sides of the membrane.
 This measuring principle is not susceptible to environmental influences and its results can be indicated in percentages as well as in the trace range (ppm).

 • Selective for oxygen